Xray-App/xray-zephyr-migration/README.md

 ./run.sh help
 ```

-Some seldom needed [additional commands](./Docs/additional-commands.md) are available.
+Some seldom-needed [additional commands](./Docs/additional-commands.md) are available.

 In some rare circumstances, it may be helpful to [run individual data transformation jobs](./Docs/direct-launchers.md).